clementvidon/Makefile_tutor/README.md

 ***[ SOON ]***

+- v4 Make a library.
 - v4 Auto-dependency generation.
-- v4 Dependency management (build only the necessary)
+- v4 Dependency management (build only the necessary).
-- v4 C++ compatibility.
+- v4 Build directory for objects and deps.
+- v5 Make with a library.
-- v4 Parallelization.
+- v5 Parallelization.
+- v6 Make C and C++.
+- v7 Bloated automations and scalability.
-- v4 Add BSD compatibility (and POSIX compliance).
+- BSD compatibility (and POSIX compliance).
+- DOS compatibility.

+***[ TODO ]***

 - v5 Make with a library/framework.
-- v6 Make a library.
+- v7 Make C++.
-- v7 Fully automated
+- v8 Fully automated

 # Usage